Tarja Turunen: 2010–2014: What Lies Beneath, Colours in the Dark

+2015–2018: Ave Maria, The Shadow Self, From Spirits and Ghosts

+On 22 July 2015, it was announced that Tarja would be releasing her first fully classical album, Ave Maria – En Plein Air.
+The album features various different renditions of "Ave Maria", including Tarja's own composition.
+A teaser trailer was released on 6 August 2015, and a music video was released on 13 August 2015, with Tarja singing "Ave Maria" by Paolo Tosti.

-On 17 October 2015, Tarja performed two new songs from her forthcoming album, "No Bitter End" and "Goldfinger", which is a cover of the title song of the James Bond film with the same name.
+On 17 October 2015, Tarja performed two new songs from her then-forthcoming album, "No Bitter End" and "Goldfinger", which is a cover of Shirley Bassey's song from the titular James Bond film.

 Tarja announced she is to release a new album in the summer of 2016.
 She explains that "she has been working hard once again with Tim Palmer to create the heaviest sound so far of her career for her fourth rock album".
 She also explained that the album will follow in the same footsteps as her other albums but with a new soul and growth.
 A teaser with a snippet of two songs was then released on her official YouTube channel.
 On 17 February 2016, Tarja also revealed the first letter of the album name to be T. On March 14, 2016, Tarja made public title and cover of her new album, The Shadow Self.

 On April 7, Tarja announced the release, scheduled for June 3, of The Brightest Void, the "prequel" of The Shadow Self; The Brightest Void contains the song "No Bitter End", also included in The Shadow Self, the duet with Within Temptation "Paradise (What About Us?)" and several covers.

 The Shadow Self was released on August 5, 2016.
 The lead single was the track "Innocence".

 On November 17, 2017, Tarja released From Spirits and Ghosts (Score for a Dark Christmas), her second classical and Christmas album.
 With the album release comes also Tarja Turunen's first graphic novel, From Spirits and Ghosts (Novel for a Dark Christmas).
 The 40-page novel is about the world of dark Christmas scripted by Peter Rogers with accompanying art by Conor Boyle.

 On July 27, 2018, Tarja released Act II, a live album and DVD recorded during the concert on November 29, 2016, at the Teatro della Luna in Milan, during the world tour The Shadow Shows.